REVIEWS

 -Ed Wismer, Ocean City Sentinel-Ledger

-The rest of the cast, particularly....Heidi Hayes....as August Tabor's friend(s), were energetic actor(s) and actress(es) and sang extremely well.
+The rest of the cast, particularly....Heidi Hayes....as Augusta Tabor's friend(s), were energetic actor(s) and actress(es) and sang extremely well.

 -Blair Chotzinoff, KVOD